Cults, Fife: Houses

 The parish contains the shell and estate of Crawford Priory, originally the seat of the Earl of Glasgow, and latterly Lord Cochrane of Cults.

 The now-demolished Priestfield House, once the seat of the Martin Smith family, was nearby at Pitlessie.

 Cults Kirk

 Cults Kirk has lain in the centre of the parish at the Kirkton of Cults for at least 800 years and may predate Christianity.
 The current building was constructed in 1793 under the oversight of Sir David Wilkie's father, Rev. David Wilkie, and then extended in 1835.
 It consists of a rectangular sandstone structure with a narrow bell tower to the western side surrounded by a graveyard predating the church building.
 The session house lies directly to the west of the kirk and predates the current building.
 The manse, to the southwest, is now a private residence.

 The kirk became part of a congregation along with Kettle church in 1963, before this combined with the churches of Ladybank and Collessie to form the Howe of Fife Parish Church congregation in 1983.

+The Church of Scotland sold Cults Kirk to a private buyer in 2021.